Sparkling or Still Water? Which is better?

 Parry (2001) (10) investigated how still and sparkling mineral waters eroded extracted human teeth.
 The study found that "Dissolution levels with all of the mineral waters were very low and for several still waters were undetectable.
 Sparkling mineral waters showed slightly greater dissolution than still waters, but levels remained low."

-Another effect was that mineral waters (that is, waters that contain dissolved minerals) with their mineral ions "may positively influence any dissolution processes at the tooth surface."
+A positive effect was noticed: mineral waters (that is, waters that contain dissolved minerals) with their mineral ions "may positively influence any dissolution processes at the tooth surface."

 Adding a slice of lemon to your glass of carbonated water will not increase acid levels so it is a safe way to add flavor to your drinks without harming your teeth.